n-step reinforcement learning#

 Intuition#

-The details and algorithm for n-step reinforcement learning making it seem more complicated than it really is.
+The details and algorithm for n-step reinforcement learning make it seem more complicated than it really is.
 At an intuitive level, it is quite straightforward: at each step, instead of updating our Q-function or policy based on the reward received from the previous action, plus the discounted future rewards, we update it based on the last \(n\) rewards received, plus the discounted future rewards from \(n\) states ahead.

 At time \(t=0\), no update can be made because there is no action.

 At time \(t=1\), after action \(a_0\), no update is done yet.
-In standard TD learning, we would update \(Q(s_0, s_0)\) here.
+In standard TD learning, we would update \(Q(s_0, a_0)\) here.
 However, because we have only one reward instead of three (\(n=3\)), we delay the update.

 At time \(t=2\), after action \(a_1\), again we do not update because we have just two rewards, instead of three.

 At time \(t=3\), after action \(a_2\), we have three rewards, so we do our first update.
 But note: we update \(Q(s_0, a_0)\) – the first state-action pair in the sequence, rather than the most recent state action pair \((s_2,a_2)\).
 Notice that we consider the rewards \(r_1\), \(r_2\), and \(r_3\) (appropriately discounted), and use the discounted future reward \(V(s_3)\).
-Effectively, the update of \(Q(s_0, a_0)\) “looks forward” three actions into the future instead one, because \(n=3\).
+Effectively, the update of \(Q(s_0, a_0)\) “looks forward” three actions into the future instead of one, because \(n=3\).

 At time \(t=4\), after action \(a_3\), the update is similar: we now update \(Q(s_1, a_1)\).